Leopard-2019/Comparing-Classifiers/README.md

 <h4 align="center"> Figure 4</h4>
 </p>

-Columns: "job", "education", "poutcome", and "contact" have a feature with the same name: "unknown", so it was decided to replace it wiht different name to avoid potential problems in the foregoing analysis as indicated by Figure 5:
+Columns: "job", "education", "poutcome", and "contact" have a feature with the same name: "unknown", so it was decided to replace it with different names to avoid potential problems in the foregoing analysis as indicated by Figure 5:

 </br>
 <p align="center">